 I hope this post has helped you feel reassured and confident about flying solo for the first time.
 You should be excited to go, not scared!

-The most important thing is that you have a plan of action before your flight so that it will all run smoothly with as little stress on both yourself and those around you.
+The most important thing is that you have a plan of action before your flight so that it will all run smoothly with as little stress on yourself.
 Remember these tips next time you fly alone and enjoy the adventure!